 I thought it could be an enjoyable shared group learning task, encouraging students to develop listening skills and begin to acquire some of the imaginative thought processes used in making sound effects and film soundtracks and therefore learning how to approach sound, as an artistic process and medium e.g..
 Filmmaking, radio, sound art,electroacoustic composition.

 The time restraint of 10 minutes was a challenge, but I realised that there didn’t need to be too much activity or technical knowledge to engage with the object and listening was a skill to acquire an awareness of.

-Initially, I chose two objects; a jar of dried beans( as above) and a newspaper for two groups of five to explore.
-As the group was smaller than expected,I decided to choose one object and work in one large group.This in retrospect was a better idea than planned, as the limitations of the object allowed for deeper listening,contemplation and imagination and also allowed for the group to sit together and focus on one sound without distraction .
+Initially, I chose two objects; a jar of dried beans( as above) and a newspaper, I divided the class into two groups of five to explore one object each.
+As the group was smaller than expected,I decided to choose one object and work in one large group.This in retrospect, was a better idea than planned as the limitations of the object allowed for deeper listening,contemplation and imagination and also allowed for the group to sit together and focus on one sound without distraction .

-I also introduced the idea of a sound object being used the represent something other than itself in sound design eg.cloth -birds wings, cornflour-snow,celery-broken bones , etc..
+I also introduced how a sound object could be ‘performed’ (Foley) to represent something other than itself in sound design eg.cloth -birds wings, cornflour-snow,celery-broken bones , etc..

 The group wrote down some ideas of what they imagined and each student demonstrated their sound with the object.

-I then recorded their sound with a portable recorder.
+I then recorded the sounds created with a portable recorder (see Workflow).
 Kuldeep imagined the jar of beans as the sound of a frog and Sean imagined the sound of chains .

 We then played back the recordings while the group wrote their observations and suggestions .